 With LSM outputs, the Testbed can generate simulated brightness temperature and radar backscatter observations according to SMAP's orbital and instrument sampling pattern.
-To date one full year of LSM outputs over global and the continental United global map of retrieved soil moisture RMSE from one of these simulations is shown in Figure 21.
+One full year of LSM outputs over global and the continental United States (CONUS) domains are available for simulations.
+These simulations have been used for initial assessments of algorithm performance as described in the last section.
+A global map of retrieved soil moisture RMSE from one of these simulations is shown in Figure 21.
 As evident in the figure, retrieval error varies depending on the amount of vegetation, among other factors.
 Antenna sidelobe contamination along coastlines and river/lake boundaries also leads to high retrieval errors.
 Overall, the retrieved soil moisture RMSE stays below 0.04 cm3/cm3 over areas with low to moderate amounts of vegetation.